 So what are the differences between these 3 types of events?
 What are the pros and cons of virtual and hybrid events?
 What you can expect and what you should prepare yourself for?
 Are virtual events just a temporary need or a new way to grow that you haven't think of before the pandemic broke out?
 The following comparison is about to answer your questions and help you make a smarter choice when deciding what type of event is the best for you.

 Virtual events (also called live events or online events), are events that take place in a virtual environment and therefore without the need for attendees to be physically present at a particular place, as it is at in-person events.
 All the sessions are running online (as live streams or videos-on-demand) and the attendees interact on their computers or mobile devices.
 The event is usually hosted with the help of some streaming or video sharing service and attendee engagement tools.

-Let's have a look at the pros and cons of a virtual event in compare to an in-person event.
+Let's have a look at the pros and cons of a virtual event in comparison to an in-person event.

 PROS of virtual events

 - Compliance with current restrictions - It seems like there are practically no other options for the businesses in the event industry to survive without adapting to the current situation.
-Hosting an event virtually is the perfect solution in times of social distancing.
+No need to mention that safety should always be first on the list no matter what.
+Hosting your event virtually is the perfect solution for sharing your event content and connecting attendees in times of social distancing.